jake-87/blog/content/blog/Dependent-series-part-0.md

 ```
 No good!

-What Debrujin indexes allow us to do is *simply* avoid capturing.
+What De Bruijn indexes allow us to do is *simply* avoid capturing.
 The rule is simple: Every time we go past a binder when substituting, we increment every free variable in our substituted by one, to avoid the new binder:

 ```hs
  λ (λ λ (0 1)) 0